Doctor's Certificate of Inability to Work Sample Clauses

 Doctor's Certificate of Inability to Work.
 SMS may require an employee who is unable to work because of illness or injury to provide a statement from:

 Doctor's Certificate of Inability to Work.
-The Employer may require an employee who is unable to work because of illness or injury to provide a statement from a qualified medical practitioner.
-The cost of all medical certificates required by the Employer, or the Employer's carrier, shall be borne by the Employer.
-All medical certificates required by the Employer shall be on the Employer's time.
+Pursuant to Appendix 1, Section 1.4, the Employer may require an employee who is unable to work because of illness or injury to provide a statement from a qualified medical practitioner.
+The cost of all medical statements required by the Employer's carrier shall be at the Employer's expense and be without loss of pay.

 Doctor's Certificate of Inability to Work.
 The School (at its cost) may require an employee to attend for an independent medical examination where the School, in its sole discretion is not satisfied with the medical evidence provided by the employee.
 The School (at its cost) may require an employee to provide medical evidence of fitness to return to work.